ReMEDy2

 Why Patients Should Consider Participating in the ReMEDy2 Study

-DM199 therapy is intended to restore normal levels of the KLK1 protein in the body and thereby restore the natural function of the kallikrein-kinin system.
-In previous clinical trials, including a 91-patient Phase 2 study in acute ischemic stroke, over 250 patients have received over 2,500 doses of DM199 with no serious adverse events attributed to DM199.
+DM199 (rhKLK1) therapy is intended to restore normal levels of the KLK1 protein in the body and thereby restore the natural function of the Kallikrein-Kinin system.
+In previous clinical trials, including a 91-patient Phase 2 study in acute ischemic stroke, over 275 patients have received over 2,500 doses and DM199 has been generally safe and well tolerated.
 The most common adverse events have been constipation, nausea, diarrhea and fever, all of which resolved without additional medical treatment.
 Additionally, forms of KLK1 produced from human urine and animal sources have treated millions of patients in Asia with a similar excellent safety profile.

 Intended Improvement in Stroke Recovery

-DM199 may also reduce patients’ risk of suffering a recurrent stroke following the initial stroke.
+In our ReMEDy2 AIS clinical trial, we are evaluating, as a secondary efficacy endpoint, the potential to reduce a patients’ risk of suffering a recurrent stroke following the initial stroke as part of our ReMEDy2 clinical trial.
 Approximately 25% of strokes are recurrent strokes with the greatest risk of recurrence occurring in the first few weeks following the first stroke.
 Recurrent strokes tend to be more disabling and fatal.

 Studying a New Approach to Treating Ischemic Stroke

-ReMEDy2 is a clinical trial evaluating DiaMedica’s investigational drug, DM199, which is intended to provide a novel, safe and promising new therapy to improve patient physical recoveries after an ischemic stroke and/or reduce the risk of stroke recurrence.
-Treatment with DM199 may begin up to 24-hours after the onset of stroke symptoms.
-This treatment window compares favorably to Activase®, or tPA, which must be administered within three (3) hours of the onset of stroke symptoms, per its approved label.
-Approximately 350 patients will be recruited to participate in the ReMEDy2 clinical trial.
+ReMEDy2 is a clinical trial evaluating DiaMedica’s investigational drug, DM199, which is intended to provide a novel, safe and promising new therapy to improve patient physical recoveries after an ischemic stroke.
+In this clinical trial, treatment with DM199 may begin up to 24-hours after the onset of stroke symptoms.
+This treatment window compares favorably to Activase®, or tPA, which must be administered within 4.5 hours of the onset of stroke symptoms, per its approved label.
+Approximately 350 patients are anticipated to be recruited to participate in the ReMEDy2 clinical trial.

 A Potential Revolution in Treating Ischemic Stroke